lachhabw/Fast-Unlimited-Size-Text-Translation/README.md

 The workflow is straightforward:

 1. User selects source file, defines source and target languages, and specifies save location through the GUI.
-2. Upon clicking "Start Translation," the tool begins processing.
+2. Upon clicking "Start Translation", the tool begins processing.

 ## Setup Instructions